8. Give an occasional use notice

 How to apply

-You'll need to fill in a paper version of the occasional use notice form and send it to us in the post or bring it into our office.
-Paper applications can be requested by emailing the team at firstname.lastname@example.org.
-As well as sending us a copy you'll also need to send one copy to the police.
+You need to fill in a paper version of the occasional use notice form and send it to us in the post or bring it into our office.
+Paper applications can be requested by emailing the team at email@example.com.

 We'll need to know:

 - the nature, dates and times of the event

 - if there have been any previous occasional use notices at the premises

 Those taking bets must hold an Operating Licence issued by the Gambling Commission.

 An occasional use notice can only be used for a maximum of eight days or less in any one calendar year in one location.

 There is no fee for an occasional use notice.